amalfidev/amalfi/README.md

 See the [**examples**](examples/README.md) directory for comprehensive examples of how to use Amalfi.

 ## Why another functional programming library for Python?
-Amalfi aims to fill the gap between functional programming and modern Python by being type-safe, async-friendly and ergonomical.
+Amalfi aims to fill the gap between functional programming and modern Python by being type-safe, async-friendly and easy to use, with a focus on simplicity and a pythonic feel.

 While libraries like RxPy and functoolz/itertoolz have been instrumental in bringing functional paradigms to Python, Amalfi brings several new features and improvements to the table.

 ### Key Innovations Introduced by Amalfi
 1. **Type Safety with Modern Python**